 - Name: Assign a name to the detecting area. - Threshold: Move the slide bar to adjust the level for detecting motion to record video.
-Click Save once done the setting.

 4.8 Event Config

 The Event Config menu contains four sub-menus that provide the commands to configure event profiles.